-The lowest-frequency mode of the reactant is an internal rotation.
-Figure 2 presents the torsional potential for the transition state of reaction (R1) at the MPW54/6-31+G(d,p) level of theory.
-The barrier associated with this internal rotation is 707 cm-1 (2.02 kcal/mol).
-We used this barrier for all generalized transition states in the HR calculations in POLYRATE.
+2.88 kcal/mol.
+Figure 2 presents the torsional potential for the transition state of reaction (R1) at the MPW54/6-31 +G(d,p) level of theory.
+The barrier associated with the internal rotation at the transition state is 2.02 kcal/mol for the MPW54 surface and 2.04 kcal/mol for the MPW60 surface.
+All generalized transition states in the HR calculations used the value of the torsional barrier at the saddle point for that potential energy surface.

 VI.E.
-Barrier Shape
+Barrier shape

-Figure 3 presents the adiabatic ground-state potential curve, $V_a^{G}(s)$ for reactions

-(R1)-(R4).
-The shoulders in Fig. 3 result from competition between a decreasing potential energy and an increasing zero-point contribution.
-The Born-Oppenheimer potential along the MEP for reactions (R1)-(R4) is provided in the supporting information.84
+Figure 3 presents the adiabatic ground-state potential curve $V_a^G(s)$ for reactions (R1)-(R4).
+The shoulders in Fig. 3 result from competition between a decreasing potential energy and an increasing zero-point contribution as the system moves away from the saddle point.
+The Born-Oppenheimer potential along the MEP for reactions (R1)-(R4) is provided in the supporting information.

 VI.F.
-Reaction Rate Constants
+Reaction-rate constants